proquant/integration-guide/README.md

 *DISCLAIMER: The above is just an example, you can find our currently supported versions and their deprecation status further in the guide*

 In the example above we support two versions - `v1` and `v2`. `deprecation` signifies the status of the version - if `null`, this version is the latest and actively supported and maintained by us.
 However, `deprecation` could be a date in the ISO format - in that case, this version is no longer supported by us, and, after the specified date has passed, data for this version will no longer be included in any requests we send your way.
-It is your responsibility to track the value of `deprecation` and make steps towards implementing the latest version so as not to break your client's integrations.
+It is your responsibility to track the value of `deprecation` and make steps towards implementing the latest version so as not to break your client's Integrations.

 New versions will be released when breaking, non-backwards-compatible changes are introduced.
 This should happen rarely, if at all, and support for old versions will be continued long enough to allow you to upgrade without rush.